 Current users of the Number Portability Administration Center (NPAC) who are Service Providers (SP), Service Bureaus (SB) and Providers of Telecom-Related Services (PTRS) are encouraged to begin the registration process today.

-Outreach to law enforcement users and Public Safety Answering Points (PSAP) who will access the iconectiv Enhanced Law Enforcement Platform (ELEP) has begun.
-Registration for users who use the Interactive Voice Response (IVR) will begin in the second quarter of 2017.
+Outreach to law enforcement agencies (LEAs) and Public Safety Answering Points (PSAP) who will access the iconectiv Enhanced Law Enforcement Platform (ELEP) or the NPAC Interactive Voice Response (NPAC-IVR) has begun.

 Users who engage in the business of telephone marketing and rely on the Wireless Do Not Call (WDNC) service, can begin the registration process.
 Registration for users who work through a reseller to use the WDNC service will take place later in 2017.